Should you be paying for your kids’ college tuition?

 - Developing a good work ethic

-I don’t like the idea of my kids struggling to make ends meet, but if that is the pressure they need to become stronger in their character, it’s worth it.
+As parents, it can be tough watching our kids struggle to make ends meet, but if that is the pressure they need to become stronger in their character, it’s worth it.

 We’ve raised our kids to go to church, to pray, to study the bible and have faith in God.
-We have taught them that He is the One that provides and we need to put our trust in Him.
+We’ve taught them that He is the One that provides, and we need to put our trust in Him.

 - Learning how to budget and manage their money wisely if they don’t want to end up with additional debt and bad credit